SALAHE11/HeartCare/README.md

 ![Interface de connexion](./screenshots/mdpo1.png)

 #### Récupération de mot de passe (Étape 2)
-After verifying the information, the user (here "azedine") will receive an email containing a random 6-digit verification code which he can enter to reset a new password and confirm it.
+After verifying the information, the user (here "salahe_11") will receive an email containing a random 6-digit verification code which he can enter to reset a new password and confirm it.
 The interface is secure and intuitive for this critical process.

 ![Interface de connexion](./screenshots/mdpo2.png)